salesforcecli/plugin-packaging/messages/package_delete.md

 delete a package

-# cliLongDescription
+Specify the ID or alias of the package you want to delete.

 Delete unlocked and second-generation managed packages.
 Before you delete a package, first delete all associated package versions.

-# help

-Specify the ID or alias of the package you want to delete.

 # examples